 The 8 Best Realistic Lightsabers

 This wiki has been updated 35 times since it was first published in December of 2016.
 It's up to you whether you choose the Light Side or the Dark Side of the Force, but with one of these realistic lightsabers in your hand, you'll be well on your way to conquering the galaxy, no matter which path you take.
 They also make fine desk ornaments that are sure to charm fellow "Star Wars" fans, and could be the difference between winning and losing a costume contest.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes